EDCD/EDDI/README.md

   * System X (decimal) the EDDB X co-ordinate of the system
   * System Y (decimal) the EDDB X co-ordinate of the system
   * System Z (decimal) the EDDB X co-ordinate of the system
-  * System stations (int): the total number of stations (starports and outposts) in the system
+  * System stations (int): the total number of stations, both in orbit and on planets, in the system
+  * System orbital stations (int): the number of orbital stations in the system
-  * System starports (int): the total number of starports in the system
+  * System starports (int): the total number of orbital starports in the system
-  * System outposts (int): the total number of outposts in the system
+  * System outposts (int): the total number of orbital outposts in the system
-  * System planetary stations (int): the total number of plaentary stations (outposts and ports) in the system
+  * System planetary stations (int): the total number of planetary stations (outposts and ports) in the system
   * System planetary outposts (int): the total number of planetary outposts in the system
   * System planetary ports (int): the total number of planetary ports in the system